skyscope-sentinel/Qelm/README.md

 ## Overview

 Welcome to the **Quantum-Enhanced Language Model (QELM)** – an innovative project that merges the power of quantum computing with natural language processing to create a next-generation language model.
 Leveraging **Qiskit** and **Qiskit Aer**, QELM explores the potential of quantum circuits in enhancing language understanding and generation capabilities.
+Utilizing Qubits Qelm can train a model that would normally take up gigabytes worth of data in llm files all the way down to kb's with no loss.
+With this size, llm's can run instantly with no loss of capabilities or intelligence and on small computers instead requiring data centers to run single models.
+The goal is to create llm's that are instant, smarter and can be utilized anywhere and by anyone.

 ![QELM Diagram](docs/images/QELM_Diagram.png)